openstack/ptgbot/README.rst

   Removes existing now/next/location/presence entries.
 This command is meant to be run at the start of a new day

-~motd LEVEL MESSAGE
+~motd add LEVEL MESSAGE
   Adds a message of the day on top of the rendered page.
 Level must be one of info, success, warning or danger.

-~cleanmotd
+Multiple messages can be provided.

+~motd del N
+  Removes Nth message from the top of the page (first message is number 1).

+~motd reorder X Y...
+  Reorder messages.
+For example, ~motd reorder 2 1 would swap the top two messages, and remove any other message present.

+~motd clean
-  Removes message of the day on top of the rendered page.
+  Removes all messages of the day on top of the rendered page.

 ~emptydb
   Resets the database entirely to minimal contents